Latest Takeaways

 Executive Summary

-• Readmission rates for fiscal 2023 saw fewer hospitals getting large penalties compared with fiscal 2022.
-This is the first year the Centers for Medicare & Medicaid Services is using pandemic-era data to inform payment adjustments under its Hospital Readmissions Reduction Program, and the resulting penalties are the lowest hospitals have seen in nearly a decade.
+• Readmission rates for fiscal 2025 saw fewer hospitals getting large penalties compared with fiscal 2024.
+For at least the past four years, the number of hospitals given penalties of 1% or more by the Centers for Medicare & Medicaid Services under its Hospital Readmissions Reduction Program has dropped.

-• For fiscal 2023, hospitals with the lowest percentage of people eligible for both Medicare and Medicaid coverage in peer group 1 received the highest percentage of penalties over 1% from CMS.
+• Hospitals with the lowest percentage of people eligible for both Medicare and Medicaid coverage in peer group 1 once again received the highest percentage of penalties of more than 1% from CMS.
 Peer group 1 also had the highest percentage of hospitals with no penalties based on their performance in reducing excess readmissions.

 Related News